krobelus/rate-experiments/README.md

 and the winner of the main track of the 2018 SAT competition (1.[^patch-MapleLCMDistChronoBT-keep-locked-clauses] and 2.[^patch-MapleLCMDistChronoBT]).
-Both patches are arguably rather simple and we do not expect significant impacts in terms of solver runtime, memory usage or proof size.
+Both patches are arguably rather simple and we do not expect any significant impacts in terms of solver runtime, memory usage or proof size.
 The same methods can be applied easily to other `DRUPMiniSat`-based solvers.

 4. Complete and Fast DRAT Proof-Checking
 ========================================

-roadmap
+In this section we discuss our implementation of a DRAT proof checker after introducing existing checkers.
+Finally we describe the format for SICK witnesses which can be produced by our checker to give information on why a proof was rejected.

 4.1 Existing Checkers
 ---------------------